nonoMain/keeper/PROFILES.md

 # Archive profiles
-This are the files that specify what files will be backed up
+These are the files that specify what files will be backed up

 ## How to create one
 First of all you should know where this file is going to run and what tools you got